StormFireFox1/Refuge/content/post/2019-08-18-arch-linux-dual-boot.md

 when using a computer.
 You should feel at home, with the computer being an extension of you, bending to your will and helping you shape the world.

-Maybe you can try changin your computer too, I'm certain you'll feel the same way.
+Maybe you can try changing your computer too, I'm certain you'll feel the same way.

 ---